 Requirements on how to apply for dual citizenship in the Philippine Embassy:

 - Two (2) completed Citizenship Retention and Re-acquisition forms.
 I have attached the link to the application form;

 Note: This citizenship application form is from the Philippine Embassy in London.
-Applicants must sign their name as it appears in their foreign naturalization certificate or foreign passport.
-In case of change of name, you must state the name appearing in your birth certificate or the old Philippine passport.
+Applicants must sign their name as it appears on their foreign naturalization certificate or foreign passport.
+In case of a change of name, you must state the name appearing on your birth certificate or the old Philippine passport.

 - Original and two (2) photocopies of these documents: